1. Overview

 3.1.
 Uploading JSON Into Postman

-We need to paste the input JSON and then click Send:
+At this point, we paste the input JSON and then click Send:

 3.2.
 Uploading a File Into Postman

-Let’s add the localhost URL and select POST as the method since the method defaults to GET:
+Now, we add the localhost URL and select POST as the method since the method defaults to GET:

 Let’s click on the Body tab, then select form-data.
-On the first row for the key-value pair, let’s click on the dropdown at the right corner for the key field, and select File as the input:
+On the first row for the key-value pair, we click on the dropdown at the right corner for the key field, and select File as the input:

 Finally, let’s click on Send:

-4. Sending Multipart Data and Json in the Same Request
+4. Sending Multipart Data and JSON in the Same Request

 Let’s see now how to send multipart data and JSON in the same request with Postman.

-• For the file field, we need to click on the “Choose Files” button, and a file dialog will open, allowing us to choose the desired file for upload.
-Once we’ve chosen the file, Postman will include it as part of the multipart/form-data request.
+- For the file field, we click on the Choose Files button, opening a file dialog where we choose the desired file for upload.
+Once we choose the file, Postman includes it as part of the multipart/form-data request.

-Finally, let’s create an appropriate controller to handle the multipart/form-data request and process the file and nested JSON object accordingly.
+Finally, let’s create an appropriate controller to handle the multipart/form-data request and process the file and nested JSON object accordingly:

 @PostMapping("/uploadJsonAndMultipartData")